ejovwogfreeman/php_crud/README.md

 2. **Database Setup:**

-   - Configure your database credentials in the `config.php` file.
+   - Configure your database credentials in the `config/db.php` file.
    - Import the included SQL file (`database.sql`) to create the necessary table structure.

 3. **Usage:**